Do Go On - 536 - FedEx Flight 705

 Wow.

-They're going fast than the speed of light.
+Oh, my God, they're going faster than the speed of light.

 Yeah.